rmuit/PracticalAfas/README.md

 results received from the remote system, covers situations which are unexpected for the programmer, and throws documented exceptions.)

+That said, two things:
-(That said: this wasn't created because I was unhappy with other existing libraries.
+* This wasn't created because I was unhappy with other existing libraries.
 There may be good ones.
-I just inherited some procedural code at the end of 2011, which naturally evolved... and about 5 years and 3 rewrites later I finally got around to polishing it up for publication.)
+I just inherited some procedural code at the end of 2011, which naturally evolved... and about 5 years and 3 rewrites later I finally got around to polishing it up for publication.
+* The most used method (unless you use only RestCurlClient) is Connection::getData().
+Its code is fairly readable (because it reads top-down without loads of things 'hidden' in other methods/classes)... but calling it is only simple for 'simple' use cases.
+(This code was created at a time when REST and skip/take arguments did not exist yet, which has influenced its evolving and now convoluted signature.)
+  I personally still
+  prefer doing one call (even with strange arguments) over having to set all arguments like filters, ordering, skip, take etc. in separate chained commands to execute a single Get call... but if people prefer that: they are welcome to contribute that.
+(Tip: you might want to wrap the existing Connection class, if you care about the validation of various forms of strangeness - or the compatibility between SOAP and REST clients for e.g. the 'orderbyfieldids' argument).

 ## Using the classes